 When the elevator doors opened, the Military sector and the docks unfolded before them and instantly eclipsed them in size and scope.
-Taking up much of the outer ring of the station, the Docks had the highest ceilings, the broadest views.
+Taking up much of the upper level in a thick ring around the tower-like station, the Docks had the highest ceilings, the broadest views.
 While Karuniya marveled at the sheer amount of people and the buzzing of activity in the warehouses and the transport vehicles wheeling to and from, Murati’s eyes were drawn elsewhere.
 She was already used to the basic layout.

-They could also retract or fold the fins against the body, for a sleeker, higher-speed mode.
+They could also retract or fold the control surfaces against the body, for a sleeker, higher-speed mode.

 Atop every ship was one thick, large conning tower, like a wide, flat-topped fin, that carried laser communications, the acoustic network input and output, and other sensor equipment.
 Hidden along the body were the torpedo tubes, the coilguns and the close-in 20 mm gas guns used for interdiction and self-defense against ordnance.
-All the military ships were painted dark blue with a few dark red stripes.
+Main gun turrets were also hidden in the body until the ship saw combat.
+All the military ships were painted a very dark blue with a few dark red stripes.
 Civilian ships had liveries.

 “What’s the red for?”
 Karuniya asked, now looking at the ships herself.